NxRLab/ModernRobotics/packages/Mathematica/README.md

 2. Click `File -> Install...`
 3. Select `Package` for the _Type of Item to Install_
 4. Chose `From File...` for the _Source_
-5. Navigate to the `ModernRobotics.m` and select it as the source for the package
+5. Navigate to `ModernRobotics.m` and select it as the source for the package
-6. The _Install Name_ should default to `ModernRobotics`; if it doesn't then fill in the install name to be `ModernRobotics`.
+6. The _Install Name_ should default to `ModernRobotics`; if it doesn't then fill in the install name to be `ModernRobotics`
 7. Choose whether you want the package installed for a single user or for all users (may require administrative privileges)
 8. Click `OK`